Gjon Kastrioti II: The return of Gjon II Kastrioti in Albania (1481-1484)

 Taking advantage of the interest of the Neapolitan court at this time in expanding the front of the war against the Ottoman invaders, Gjon II Kastrioti managed to obtain from King Ferdinand the necessary means of navigation to come to Albania together with a number of warriors.
-In four Neapolitan ships (galleries) he loaded his forces and set sail for the homeland with his cousin, Konstandin Muzaka.
+In four Neapolitan ships (galera) he loaded his forces and set sail for the homeland with his cousin, Kostandin Muzaka.

-After Gjon II Kastrioti landed south of Durrës in 1481, Neapolitan ships headed for southern Albania and landed Konstandin Muzaka in the Himara area, where another hotbed of anti-Ottoman uprisings had been created.
+After Gjon II Kastrioti landed south of Durrës in 1481, Neapolitan ships headed for southern Albania and landed Kostandin Muzaka in the Himara area, where another hotbed of anti-Ottoman uprisings had been created.
 Meanwhile, in northern Albania, in the mountainous regions of Lezha and Shkodra, the forces of Nikollë and Lekë Dukagjini operated.
 They also attacked the city of Shkodra, which forced Sulejman Pasha to send military reinforcements to this area as well.

 Gjon II Kastrioti was welcomed by the inhabitants of central Albania as the legal heir of the country.
 With his arrival the insurgents of these regions intensified the struggle for the expulsion of the Ottoman invaders.
 In these conditions, Sulejman saw Eunuku launched against them a part of the Ottoman army, which was preparing in the vicinity of Vlora to go to Italy.

 To withstand the attack of the Ottoman army, Gjon II Kastrioti sent a part of his fighters to defend a path from which the enemy troops would pass.
 But the Albanian fighters could not withstand the attack of the Ottoman forces and almost all of the Albanian soldiers were taken prisoner.
 This loss shook Gjon II Kastrioti's confidence in the success of the uprising, so he thought of leaving Albania and returning to Italy.
 But the inhabitants of the Kastriot possessions expressed a massive readiness to continue the fight against the Ottoman invaders.
 About 7,000 Albanian infantry gathered around Gjon II Kastriot and in the first half of August 1481 attacked and defeated an Ottoman army of 2,000 to 3,000 soldiers.
 In addition to this victory, the Albanians who had been captured by the Ottomans in the previous battle were also released.